Personal Assistance Options

 How does Personal Assistance Options spend its money?

 Personal Assistance Options directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 3%.
+This exceeds the 65% industry benchmark.

 Are donations to Personal Assistance Options tax-deductible?